Gorivlad/pronouncetor/docs/pronouncetor_doc.md

  and providing specific feedback on their speech.
 It utilizes audio processing and machine learning to offer insights into language proficiency and pronunciation.

-Features:
+Operations Overview:

 	Speaker diarization:
 	 Uses Pyannote Audio for speaker diarization, identifying and segmenting speakers in audio files.
 	 Pre-trained model Default: "pyannote/speaker-diarization-3.0".

 	Speaker recognition: